intake/intake/docs/source/persisting.rst

 format appropriate for its container, and place this data-set in whichever location suits you, including remote locations.
 This functionality (``source.export()``) does *not* touch the persist store; instead, it returns a YAML text representation of the output, so that you can put it into a catalog of your own.
-It woulld be this catalog that you share with other people.
+It would be this catalog that you share with other people.

 Note that "exported" data-sources like this do contain the information of the original source they were made from in their metadata, so you can recreate the original source, if you want to, and